MDS OmniShield subscriptions offer several options for "Remote Access".

 4. Enter the Username and Password, and bookmarks then save.

-Method B: On-demand remote access using SSL-VPN tunnel client
+Current Method : On-demand remote access using SSL-VPN tunnel client

 Note: This solution, Type 2, is not intended or supported for a dedicated home office site, but rather only intended as an on-demand and as needed connection.
+Only traffic to office networks behind a subscription are forwarded.
 This is not a replacement for a Type 1 scenario as called out above.

 This feature is available for Standard subscription levels of OmniNet and higher.
 An active MDS OmniShield subscription is required.
 Remote access must be turned on in the Wizard along with a username and password as well as a bookmark defined.